Best M.2 NVMe SSD Duplicator: Copy M.2 NVMe SSD in 2 Ways

 Note: The destination disk will be completely overwritten.
 Backup files on the destination disk before you start if you still need the files.

-Step 1.
-Connect the target SSD to your computer and make sure it is detected.
-Run AOMEI Backupper, click “Clone” on the left pane and select “Disk Clone”.
+- Connect the target SSD to your computer and make sure it is detected.
+Run AOMEI Backupper, click “Clone” on the left panel and select “Disk Clone”.

-Step 2.
-Select the M.2 NVMe SSD as source disk and click “Next”.
+- Select the M.2 NVMe SSD as source disk and the newly connected SSD as destination disk successively.
+Then, click “Next” to continue.

 Situation 2: There is only one M.2 slot in your computer.